-- For the purposes of this clause, service is defined in schedule one.
-This clause does 13.1 not apply to employees of MidCentral DHB or Canterbury DHB. - For the purposes of establishing eligibility for a gratuity, total service with the employer 13.2 may be aggregated, whether this be part-time or whole-time, or a combination of both at different periods.
+- 13.1 For the purposes of this clause, service is defined in schedule one.
+This clause does not apply to employees of MidCentral District or Canterbury District. - 13.2 For the purposes of establishing eligibility for a gratuity, total service with the employer may be aggregated, whether this be part-time or whole-time, or a combination of both at different periods.
 Part-time service is not to be converted to its whole-time equivalent for the purpose of establishing eligibility. - Where part-time service is involved the gratuity should be calculated to reflect this.
-The number of hours per week employed during the years of service is calculated as a percentage of the number of hours represented by a full week and this percentage is applied to the rate of pay established for gratuity purposes. - Gratuities may be paid to the partner or if no surviving partner, the dependent child(ren) 13.3 or the estate of employees who died before retirement or who died after retirement but before receiving a gratuity.
-Partner is defined as a person with whom a marriage Agreement has been made or who is in a de facto relationship. - The calculation of a gratuity entitlement shall be in accordance with the scale detailed 13.4 below, provided that the amount of any gratuity previously received in respect of service taken into account in the calculation shall be deducted. - For the purposes of calculating the amount of gratuity which the employer may pay the 13.5 rate of pay on retirement shall be the basic rates of salary or wages. - 13.6 An employee who is granted leave without pay and who remains in the service of the employer, will, on retirement, have such leave aggregated with other service for gratuity purposes.
+The number of hours per week employed during the years of service is calculated as a percentage of the number of hours represented by a full week and this percentage is applied to the rate of pay established for gratuity purposes. - 13.3 Gratuities may be paid to the partner or if no surviving partner, the dependent child(ren) or the estate of employees who died before retirement or who died after retirement but before receiving a gratuity.
+Partner is defined as a person with whom a marriage Agreement has been made or who is in a de facto relationship or civil union relationship. - 13.4 The calculation of a gratuity entitlement shall be in accordance with the scale detailed below, provided that the amount of any gratuity previously received in respect of service taken into account in the calculation shall be deducted. - 13.5 For the purposes of calculating the amount of gratuity which the employer may pay the rate of pay on retirement shall be the basic rates of salary or wages. - 13.6 An employee who is granted leave without pay and who remains in the service of the employer, will, on retirement, have such leave aggregated with other service for gratuity purposes.